 This course is expected to run but has not yet been scheduled.

-- Understand the basic concepts of CAD
+- Understand the basic concepts of CAD;

-- Be able to create three-dimensional models using CAD systems
+- Be able to create three dimensional models using CAD systems;

-This course has a Supplemental Fee of $300.00.
+This course has a Materials Fee of $50.00.